Forgot password

 Kalista finds her place among the hardest characters to master because she boasts a gameplay style a little different from most others in her role.

-While most AD carries—and I would include myself in this—play the role to stick to powerful, relatively similar champions, Kalista offers up a unique, kiting-heavy auto-attack pattern.
-If you can’t kite (a pretty standard mechanic these days) then Kalista is going to look very daunting but when you master it, you’ll master Kalista and bot lane at the same time.
+While most ADCs—and I would include myself in this—play the role of sticking to powerful, relatively similar champions, Kalista offers up a unique, kiting-heavy auto-attack pattern.
+If you can’t kite (a pretty standard mechanic these days), then Kalista is going to look very daunting, but when you master it, you’ll master Kalista and bot lane at the same time.

 Lee Sin